 Who we are

-The IPA legal service is used by over 85% of IPA members.
-The team is led by Legal Director Richard Lindsay and includes Senior Legal Counsel India Forsyth, Senior Legal Counsel (Employment) Juliet Bawtree and Legal Counsel Rebecca Chong.
+The IPA Legal & Public Affairs service is used by over 85% of IPA members.
+The team is led by Legal & Public Affairs Director Richard Lindsay and includes Associate Director (Employment) Juliet Bawtree, Senior Legal Counsel Rebecca Chong and Legal Counsel Elizabeth Kennedy.

 For enquiries on marketing communications issues, email Legal@ipa.co.uk